2 Young Women Were Murdered In 1980, 'Rainbow Girl' Tells Their Story

 Well, there was adventure to it ...
 [H]itchhiking was like falling forward into the universe that you wanted ...

 The Third Rainbow Girl is a haunting and hard-to-characterize book about restless women and the things that await them on the road.
-At its simplest, it's a true-crime story about the still unresolved murders of Vicki Durian, age 26, and Nancy Santomero, age 19.
+At its simplest, it's a true crime story about the still-unresolved murders of Vicki Durian, 26, and Nancy Santomero, 19.

 The conventional wisdom was that the killer or killers had to be local — someone who knew that clearing.
-Twelve years later, seven local men — farmers, mechanics, timber haulers — were charged; then the charges were dropped due to improper police procedure.
+Twelve years later, seven local men — farmers, mechanics, timber haulers — were charged.
+The charges were dropped because of improper police procedure.

 In another twist, the investigation focused in on one local farmer, Jacob Beard, reputed to be a mean drunk.
 Beard was convicted, but then released from prison six years later when a serial killer, Joseph Paul Franklin, confessed to the murders.
-Franklin was the man who shot and paralyzed Hustler publisher Larry Flynt and, since he was already on death row for other murders, he was never tried for the so-called Rainbow killings.
+Franklin was the man who shot and paralyzed Hustler publisher Larry Flynt and, because he was already on death row for other murders, he was never tried for the so-called Rainbow killings.
 Case closed.
 Sort of.

-The Pocahontas County Eisenberg evokes is a singular place; for one thing, it sits within the National Radio Quiet Zone — a region where cell phone signals and Wi-Fi are severely restricted in order not to interfere with a giant mountaintop telescope that listens for signals from space.
+The Pocahontas County that Eisenberg evokes is a singular place; for one thing, it sits within the National Radio Quiet Zone — a region where cellphone signals and Wi-Fi are severely restricted in order not to interfere with a giant mountaintop telescope that listens for signals from space.

-Life in Pocahontas County, Eisenberg writes, "demanded that women and girls be powerful in the ways that more urban places I've lived have not."
+Life in a place like Pocahontas County, Eisenberg writes, "demanded that women and girls be powerful in the ways that more urban places I've lived have not."
 And, yet, Eisenberg also acknowledges, that it's a place, like the rest of America, where "misogyny is in the groundwater."

-Eisenberg is also fascinated by how pre-fabricated stories, myths, even fairy tales shape what's considered to be truth.
+Eisenberg is also fascinated by how prefabricated stories, myths, even fairy tales shape what's considered to be truth.
 She chips away at the "hick monster story" that prevailed at the first trial of the local men, which painted them as backwoods predators hunting down loose hippie chicks from the city.

 She's also aware of the enduring lure of what the late Gwen Ifill is credited with calling the "missing white woman syndrome," whereby foul play involving white women — especially if they're pretty — stokes up public interest, while the same fate befalling women of color does not.